Over 1,000 people joined ICC to celebrate HoliFest 2023

 Listen to the stories on the AAASI Podcast.
 These stories help construct a new archive to build homegrown Asian American studies.
 New resources like this strengthen families and communities while also creating relatable lessons for a K-12 Asian American Studies curriculum.

-Shoba Narayan, a trailblazing Broadway actress, will perform at ICC's 10th Anniversary Gala on November 5.
-Shoba is currently in the starring role of Princess Jasmine in Aladdin.
-She will originate the lead role of Simran in Come Fall in Love – the DDLJ Musical in San Diego this fall and on Broadway in 2023.
-Shoba made her Broadway debut opposite Josh Groban in Natasha, Pierre and the Comet of 1812, starred as Eliza Hamilton in the national tour of Hamilton and in 2020 appeared on Broadway as Nessarose in Wicked.
+Shoba Narayan, a trailblazing Broadway actress, performed at ICC's 10th Anniversary Gala on November 5, 2022.
+Shoba, the first South Asian in the role of Princess Jasmine in Aladdin, will originate the lead role of Simran in Come Fall in Love – the DDLJ Musical on Broadway in 2023.

 Kal Penn launches ICC Speaker Series